VampireTechnologyLord/TI-Python-Module/README.md

 - The module `cmath` dont exists.
 This is due to a module with the exact same name already exists build in to python.
 Since I am unable to change build-in classes, I can't add the proper functions.
 The same issue occurs for `time`.

+- The module `ti_image` does not exist.
+This is due to the method `new_image` requiring these parameters: `width, height, (red, green, blue)`.
+Since Python 3.x sub-list arguments (the part in brackets) are not supported (invalid).
+Due to the majority of people working with Python 3.x, I have decided *NOT* to implement the module, because if you can't create an image, you can't work with it later on.